phts/ImprovedGit/README.markdown

+# ImprovedGit

-# Sublime Text 3 plugin: git
+Package for Sublime Text 3.

 This fork contains some commits from Chris---/sublime-text-2-git fork, some original pull requests from